 The state of Oregon has many amazing and beautiful places, and yet, has just one National Park.
 Down in the south central Cascades, an ancient volcanic lake sits, waiting for your discovery.
 Widely recognized, yet rarely visited, Crater Lake National Park is a crown jewel in the National Park Service, offering visitors a wide variety of experiences, views and destinations within the park boundaries.
 Surrounded by beauty in every direction, visiting Crater Lake is an experience everyone should have, which is why I am encouraging a road trip this year.
-In 2014, Crater Lake National Park saw just 837,409 visitors.
-In 2015, we will push them over one million!

 In June of 2015, the Crater Lake Lodge, which precariously perches on the rim of Mount Mazama’s crater, turns 100 years old.
 Nearly torn down in 1980, the lodge was closed for 6 years as repairs were made.
 Now, the lodge is considered an architecture icon in the National Park System, offering one of the best views in the park.
 From the comfort of the rocking chairs on the back balcony, Crater Lake sits 1,000 feet below, surrounded by the crater rim and the peaks of the southern Oregon Cascades.
 Sure, it might cost a pretty penny to stay here, but even day visitors can enjoy the fire place, the views and the rustic ambiance.
 Plus, they have wifi.